Spidroin

 Spidroins are the main proteins in spider silk.
 Different types of spider silk contain different spidroins, all of which are members of a single protein family.
 The most-researched type of spidroins are the major ampullate silk proteins (MaSp) used in the construction of dragline silk, the strongest type of spider silk.
-Dragline silk fiber is made up of two types of spidroins, spidroin-1 (MaSp1) and spidroin-2 (MaSp2).
+Dragline silk fiber was originally thought to be made up of two types of spidroins, spidroin-1 (MaSp1) and spidroin-2 (MaSp2) however recent transcriptomic analysis of over 1000 spider species has revealed multiple spidroins are expressed making it much more complex.

 Spidroin is part of a large group of proteins called scleroproteins.
 This group includes other insoluble structural proteins such as collagen and keratin.

 A fiber of dragline spidroin is as thick and resistant as one of steel but is more flexible.
 It can be stretched to approximately 135% of its original length without breaking.

 Its properties make it an excellent candidate for use in various scientific fields.

 Structure

 Major ampullate spidroins are large proteins with an extension of 250-350 kDa, with an average of 3500 amino acids.
 They represent a polymeric organization, mostly based on highly homogenized tandem repeats.
 There are 100 tandem copies of 30 to 40 amino acids which repeat sequence and they represent more than 90% of the protein sequence.
-Alanine and glycine residues are the most abundant proteins.
+Alanine and glycine residues are the most abundant amino acids in these proteins.
 Alanine appears in blocks of six to fourteen units that form β-sheets.
 These alanine blocks can stack to create crystalline structures in the fiber, linking different protein molecules together.
-Glycine is present in different motifs, such as GGX and GPGXX (where X = A, L, Q, or Y), that also have specific secondary structures (3 10 helix and β-spiral, respectively).
+Glycine is present in different motifs, such as GGX and GPGXX (where X = A, L, Q, or Y), that also have specific secondary structures (310-helix and β-spiral, respectively).
 Glycine-rich regions are more amorphous and contribute to extensibility and flexibility.

 Some of the differences observed between spidroin 1 and spidroin 2 (the most important major ampullate spidroins) are the proline content, which is very low in the first one but significant in the second one, and the motifs.
 Motif (GGX)n is characteristic in spidroin 1, while GPG and QQ are typical in spidroin 2.

 On the other hand, spidroins have non-repetitive amino (N) and carboxyl (C) terminal domains of approximately 150 and 100 amino acids respectively.
 N- and C-terminal domains share little resemblance, except that they are both rich in serine and both are largely amphipathic α-helical secondary structures.
 These domains are conserved not only between spidroin 1 and 2, but also among many silk types and spider species.
 Experimental data show the N- and C-terminal domains contribute to fiber assembly.
 The C-terminal domain is involved in the organized transition from a soluble spidroin solution to an insoluble fiber during spinning.
 In the N-terminal domain, there are signal peptides which regulate spidroin secretion from silk gland cells.